 This service is available to children up to reception age, who live in Enfield or are registered to a GP in Enfield.

 The service can be accessed via the drop-in clinics.
 These are advertised in local nurseries, children’s centres, or information gained from the speech and language therapy department.
 Children with complex needs may be referred by the children’s development centre.

 Following a drop-in session, we aim to see all children for therapy within 13 weeks.
 Families will receive a letter inviting them to attend therapy two weeks before the appointment.

 Depending on your child’s needs, you may be referred to:

 Individual support is also available for children with the most severe and complex needs.

-For more information, visit the Barnet, Enfield and Haringey Trust.
+For more information and resources, visit Barnet, Enfield and Haringey Mental Health NHS Trust.

 This service provides assessments and prescriptions for wheelchairs, associated seating and positioning equipment.
 Initial referral should be sent by your GP, occupational therapist or physiotherapist.

 Children must live within Enfield and have a permanent disability necessitating wheelchair mobility (six months or longer).

 For more information, visit Independence and Well Being Enfield or contact the team on 020 8379 8842.